erdemsimsek/CanOpenDataViewer/README.md

 * **Configurable SDO Polling:** Select any SDO from a device's Object Dictionary, set a custom polling rate for each, and see the values plotted or logged in real-time.
 * **Node Health Monitoring:** Automatic health checks verify that the CANopen node is alive by periodically reading the mandatory Device Type object (0x1000:00).
 Detects node disconnection within 4-6 seconds and updates the UI accordingly.
 * **Connection Status & Error Reporting:** Clear visual indicators show whether the node is connected (green) or disconnected (red).
 All connection failures and SDO read errors are displayed in dismissible error banners with detailed messages.
+* **Configuration Persistence:** Automatically saves and restores your last used settings (CAN interface, Node ID, EDS file path, logging preferences).
+No need to re-enter configuration on every startup.
+* **Automatic File Logging:** Optionally log all SDO data, connection events, and errors to CSV files with timestamps.
+Logs are saved to `~/.local/share/canopen-viewer/logs/` by default.
+Enable/disable logging via the checkbox in the top panel, and open the log folder with one click.
 * **Selective TPDO Monitoring:** The UI automatically lists all available Transmit-PDOs from a device profile.
 Simply check the ones you want to monitor.
 * **Intelligent Data Handling:**
     * **Numeric** PDO data is automatically sent to the real-time plot.